Species Introduction

 Q: What are the best tank mates for Red Marble Swordtails?

-Red Marble Swordtails are generally peaceful and can coexist with a variety of other species.
-Ideal tank mates include other livebearers such as guppies, mollies, and platies, as well as peaceful tetras and rasboras.
-Avoid aggressive or fin-nipping species, as they can stress your swordtails.
-It’s best to keep them in groups of at least three to promote natural social behaviour.
-Always introduce new tank mates gradually and observe their interactions to ensure compatibility.
+Red Marble Swordtails are generally peaceful and can coexist with various community fish.
+Suitable tank mates include other livebearers, such as guppies and platies, as well as tetras and rasboras.
+Avoid aggressive species or larger fish that may view them as food.
+It’s advisable to keep them in groups of at least three to promote natural behaviour and reduce stress.
+Always introduce new fish gradually and monitor interactions closely.

 ✓ Expert Tip